Get ready for two packed days full of shooting, post-production and printing.

 Links you’ll need for this workshop.

 Want to calibrate your screen?
-Download the Mac version of X-Rite’s i1Profiler software.
-On a PC?
-Grab that version here.
+Download X-Rite’s i1Profiler software.
+Be sure to get version 3.1.1.
+Both Mac and PC options are available at this link.
 I’ll have my calibrator on site to calibrate the screen of anyone in attendance.

-Grab the Canson Infinity Paper profiles here.
+Grab the Canson Infinity Paper profiles here for the pro-10.
 We’ll discuss downloading them and installing them properly as part of the workshop.